albanobattistella/dictationbridge-docs/dictationBridge.md

 ## Using DictationBridge

-This section provides a deeper overview of DictationBridge features, as well as tips for dictating text such as dictating punctuation and so on.
+This section delves deeper into dictationBridge.

 ### Starting and stopping DictationBridge

-Because DictationBridge is a script for your screen reader, it will start and stop when you run or quit screen readers, respectivley.
-For example, if you want to control your computer after you log onto the computer, go to settings area of your screen reader (Settings Center in JAWS, for example) and ask your screen reader to start after you log onto the computer.
+DictationBridge is a script for your screen reader; therefore, it will start or stop when you run or quit your  screen reader, respectivley.
+For example, if you want to control your computer after you log onto the computer, go to the  settings area of your screen reader (Settings Center in JAWS, for example) and ask your screen reader to start after you log onto the computer.
 Also, you need to tell the dictation software to also come up when you log onto the computer.
 Once you follow these steps and next time you log on, your computer will be ready to listen to you.

 #### For NVDA users: disabling DictationBridge for a while